combineNormalize.Rd

 Select the bins for your cluster plots.
 For example, if you input 0.2 as your bin, and have low/high resolution ranges of 0.2 and 0.6, then the template will produce cluster plots at resolutions of 0.2, 0.4 and 0.6.
 (Default: 0.2)

 Methods available: Marchenko-Pastur: use eigenvalue null upper bound from URD, Elbow: Find threshold where percent change in variation between consecutive PCs is less than X% (set in var.threshold).
-(Default: c('Elbow','Marchenko-Pastur'))
+If none is selected (regardless of other selections) the plot will not be generated.
+(Default: 'none')

 For Elbow method, set percent change threshold in variation between consecutive PCs.
 (Default: 0.1)